kube-compose/kube-compose/README.md

 ```
 docker-compose run k8s-docker-compose up
 ```
-This writes to the directory `output` the Kubernetes representation of docker-compose.yml.
+This writes to the directory `test/output` the Kubernetes representation of `test/docker-compose.yml`.